 The answer is Bitcoin.
 When used correctly, Bitcoin can safeguard your anonymity so nobody can link your offline identity to your online presence.

-This guide will show you how to set up a safe environment in which you can anonymously communicate, browse the web, and send and receive bitcoins.
-You will start by setting up a separate operating system equipped with privacy software that is easy to set up.
+This guide will show you how to build a safe environment in which you can anonymously communicate, browse the web, and send and receive bitcoins.
+You will start by following simple instructions to set up a separate operating system equipped with privacy software.
 You will then set up encryption keys and a Bitcoin wallet to communicate and transact in private.